 Information About L.A.
-County's Temporary Rent Stabilization Ordinance
+County's Rent Stabilization Ordinance

-The County of Los Angeles Board of Supervisors has enacted a Temporary Rent Stabilization Ordinance for eligible rental units in the unincorporated areas of Los Angeles County.
-Rent stabilization is a local law that establishes limits on rent increases and extends eviction protections.
-The ordinance went into effect on December 20, 2018.
+The County of Los Angeles Board of Supervisors approved a Permanent Rent Stabilization Ordinance for eligible rental units in the unincorporated areas of Los Angeles County which will become effective on April 1, 2020.

-- A provision that allows property owners with 50 or fewer rental units to pass on the direct cost of the Measure W parcel tax to renters (approved by voters in the November 2018 election).
+• A provision that allows property owners with 50 or fewer rental units to pass on the direct cost of the Measure W parcel tax to renters (approved by voters in the November 2018 election).
 This cost is separate from rent increases.

 • A requirement to register all rental units annually, including changes in tenancy, rental rate, and amenities.

 • A provision requiring relocation assistance for “no fault” evictions and certain temporary displacements.

 To find out if a property is in an unincorporated area of Los Angeles County, visit the Los Angeles County Registrar-Recorder/County Clerk website https://lavote.net/apps/precinctsmaps and select “District Map Look Up By Address”.